makurell/rotmg-client/README.md

 # rotmg-client
 Realm of the Mad God AS3 client based on the latest version.

-The original client was decompiled in Action Script Viewer and I am continuing to update it manually by looking at the differences in client updates.
+The original client was decompiled in Action Script Viewer and I am continuing to update it manually by looking at the differences in each client update.
 You can see the changes for yourself in my client-diff repo.

 Help with bugs is always helpful.
 If you found one, make an issue.
 If you have a fix for one make a pull request.

 # Features

-- Clean original source
+- Clean original source (still being cleaned)
 - Google Analytics removed
-- Correct 3rd party libraries
+- Correct 3rd party libraries (versions might be a little off)
-- 90% bug free
+- 99% bug free (only bugs left are from Kabam :v)

 # Requirements